Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Livingston

-Livingston does not have its own train station, which is the primary trade-off.
-But the school district is excellent, the homes are large and well-maintained, the lots are generous by NJ standards, and the prices are significantly lower than neighboring Millburn or Short Hills.
-Most Livingston commuters drive to the South Orange, Millburn, or Short Hills Midtown Direct stations (10-15 minute drive).
-For families who prioritize schools and space over walkable train access, Livingston punches well above its weight.
+Livingston has no train station.
+That is the trade-off, full stop.
+The school district is excellent, homes are large and well-maintained, and lots are generous by NJ standards.
+Prices sit well below neighboring Millburn or Short Hills.
+Most Livingston commuters drive 10-15 minutes to South Orange, Millburn, or Short Hills and park.
+For families who value schools and space more than they value walking to a platform, Livingston punches above its weight.

 Best for: Families who want top schools and big homes in Essex County and do not mind driving to the train.
 Sellers benefit from overflow demand from buyers priced out of Millburn.